Graylog2/documentation/pages/enterprise/forwarder.rst

 ************

 The Forwarder is distributed in similar packaging and installation methods as the Graylog server.
-You can choose between operating system packages, docker, and tar installation methods.
-Reference the :ref:`Forwarder Installation <forwarder_installation>` page for more information.
+You can choose between operating system packages, Docker, and binary installation methods.
+See the :ref:`Forwarder Installation <forwarder_installation>` page for more information.

 *****